GemmaButcher-dev/ms2/README.md

    * A sound button, set to muted/off by default, is clearly labelled in the bottom left of the game area.

    ![screenshot](docs/design/sound_btn.png)

+   #### Footer

+   * There is a fixed footer at the bottom of the page.
+   * The footer contains the game developer name and copyright with an automatically updated year.
+This has been done using JavaScript and updates when the page is loaded to the current year.
+The function updates the span element in the footer.

    #### 404 Page